 This is a time of life sharing and teaching on various elements that make relationships strong.
 This group is designed for serious dating couples, engaged couples and newlyweds.
 The group usually meets at someone’s house the second Friday of each month.

 With the busyness of life sometimes families struggle to meet other families in the church.
-We strive to have a different fun family event each month throughout the year, designed to help connect families to one another.
+We strive to have a different fun family events throughout the year, designed to help connect families to one another.
 If you are a new family this is a great way to meet people.

 This is an exciting group that aims to raise awareness for our missionary of the month.
 This group does research together, they communicate with our missionaries to find out needs and they develop creative ways to help the Ren community grasp the various mission of our missionaries and the context they are serving in.
 Because this group meets right after service a meal is provided.